saaralonbarkat/PROTEST_2014/README.md

 # PROTEST_2014
-Replication materials for the papers:
+This repository contains replication materials for the papers:

 Gilad, Sharon, Saar Alon-Barkat, and Alexandr Braverman.
 2016.
 “Large-Scale Social Protest: A Business Risk and a Bureaucratic Opportunity”.
 Governance 29(3): 371-392.
 DOI: 10.1111/gove.12173.